AlreadyBored/nodejs-assignments/assignments/graphql-service/assignment.md

 ## Description

-Imagine we have a couple of microservices that is created for the service Musicify, a new wikipedia for Music.
-We need to provide a confortable and convinient service for our users for managing and retrieving data for different entities.
+Imagine we have a couple of microservices that are created for the service Musicify, a new wikipedia for Music.
+We need to provide a comfortable and convenient service for our users to manage and retrieve data for different entities.

 You can find repository with microservices [here](https://github.com/rolling-scopes-school/node-graphql-service)

-The following entities exists:
+The following entities exist:

 ```typescript
 interface Artist {